 London, as hard as you can clip from the race-course, and you won't miss any of 'em; the town is as full as ever, to your eyes.
-A knowin' old coon, bred and born to London, might see the difference, but you couldn't.
+A knowin' old coon, bred and born to London, might, but you couldn't.